-Naming conventions for views can instigate conflict within the world of DB2 DBAs.
-But there is really no reason for the issue to be so contentious.
+Views also instigate another area of conflict within the world of DB2-that being how to name views.
 Remember, a DB2 view is a logical table.
 It consists of rows and columns, exactly the same as a DB2 table.
 A DB2 view can (syntactically) be used in SQL SELECT, UPDATE, DELETE, and INSERT statements in the same way that a DB2 table can.
-Furthermore, a DB2 view can be used functionally the same as a DB2 table (with certain limitations on updating as outlined in this article).
+Furthermore, a DB2 view can be used functionally the same as a DB2 table (with certain limitations on updating as outlined in my article).
 Therefore, it stands to reason that views should utilize the same naming conventions as are used for tables.
 (As an aside, the same can be said for DB2 aliases and synonyms).

-End users querying views do not need to know whether they are accessing a view or a table.
+End users querying views need not know whether they are accessing a view or a table.
 That is the whole purpose of views.
-Why then, enforce an arbitrary view-naming standard, such as putting a V in the first or last position of a view name?
+Why then, enforce an arbitrary naming standard, such as putting a V in the first or last position of a view name, on views?
 DBAs and technical analysts, those individuals who have a need to differentiate between tables and views, can utilize the DB2 Catalog to determine which objects are views and which objects are tables.

-Most users do not care whether they are using a table, view, synonym or alias.
+Most users do not care whether they are using a table, view, synonym, or alias.
 They simply want to access the data.
 And, in a relational database, tables, views, synonyms, and aliases all logically appear to be identical to the end user: collections of rows and columns.

-Although there are certain operations that cannot be performed on certain types of views, users who need to know this will generally be sophisticated users.
+Although there are certain operations that can not be performed on certain types of views, users who need to know this will generally be sophisticated users.
 For example, very few shops allow end users to update any table they want using QMF, SPUFI, or some other tool that uses dynamic SQL.
-Updates, deletions, and insertions (the operations which are not available to some views) are generally coded into application programs and executed in batch or via online transactions - and technicians do that work (namely, programmers).
-Most end users only need to query tables.
-Now you tell me, which name will your typical end user remember more readily when he needs to access his marketing contacts: MKT_CONTACT or VMK-TCT01?
+Updates, deletions, and insertions (the operations which are not available to some views) are generally coded into application programs and executed in batch or via on-line transactions.
+Most end users need to query tables dynamically.
+Now you tell me, which name will your typical end user remember more readily when he needs to access his marketing contacts: MKT_CONTACT or VMKTCT01?